-Configure a Relay Server Cloud Connector for product provisioning by selecting an FTP, Explicit FTPS, Implicit FTPS (Pull only), SFTP file server, or HTTPS (pull only) protocol and integrating it with Workspace ONE UEM powered by AirWatch.
+Configure a Relay Server Cloud Connector for product provisioning by selecting an FTP, Explicit FTPS, Implicit FTPS (Pull only), SFTP file server, or HTTPS (pull only) protocol and integrating it with Workspace ONE UEM.

 Client-server applications such as Workspace ONE UEM use the transport layer security (TLS) cryptographic protocol to communicate across a network.
 Three transfer protocols support TLS.
 The file transfer protocol (FTP), the file transfer protocol over SSL (FTPS), and the SSH file transfer protocol (SFTP).

-As an alternative to traditional push or pull relay service, Workspace ONE UEM supports the creation of a Relay Server Cloud Connection (RSCC).
 An RSCC is a hybrid solution that pulls content (products only) from a content service endpoint and distributes that content (products only) to your relay servers.
 This design can bring performance improvements over a traditional pull relay server.
-This Relay Server workflow includes RSCC options.
+This Relay Server workflow includes only RSCC options.

 - You need an FTP, Explicit FTPS, Implicit FTPS in Pull configuration (Android only), SFTP, or HTTPS (Pull only) file server.